Yashwanth341/Vectorshift-assessment/README.md

 # VectorShift Pipeline Builder Assessment

-This project is a simplified pipeline builder that allows users to create and connect nodes visually and submit the pipeline to a backend parser.
+This project is a simplified pipeline builder that allows users to visually create and connect nodes to form a processing pipeline and submit it to a backend parser.

 ## Features
-- Drag and drop nodes
+- Drag and drop nodes onto the canvas
 - Multiple node types (Input, LLM, Output, Text, API, Filter, Math, JSON, Delay)
 - Dynamic variables using {{variable}} syntax
 - Connect nodes to form pipelines